KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/meta.rst

 Here you need to define:

--  the parent parameter;
+-  the parent parameter's AD;

--  the type of logical operator, in order to compare values of the parent parameter with values of the child parameter;
+-  the type of filter operator, in order to compare values of the parent parameter with values of the child parameter;

--  the column, generated by the child parameter, whose value will be compared with the value of the same column in the parent   parameter.
+-  the column, generated by the current parameter's LOV, whose value will be compared with the value of the same column in the parent parameter.

 If a parameter depends on multiple parent parameters, you can define multiple correlations.